-The Beaulieu River is centrally located on the Solent, and is one of the most picturesque rivers in the south.
-Forming part of the Beaulieu Estate, Beaulieu River is one of the few privately owned rivers in the world and is largely unspoilt, both in terms of its landscape and as a haven for wildlife.
-The banks play host to an exceptional variety of habitat with an equally varied display of flora and fauna.
+The Beaulieu River is centrally located on the Solent, and is one of the most picturesque rivers on the South Coast.
+Forming partof the Beaulieu Estate, Beaulieu River is one of the few privately owned rivers in the world and is largely unspoilt, both in terms of its landscape and as a haven for wildlife.
+The banks play host to an exceptional variety of habitats with an equally varied display of flora and fauna.

 When approaching Beaulieu River from the East, keep the lit South Cardinal to starboard off Stone Point and steer to the vicinity of a lit, yellow special buoy close to the bearing to run in on.

 The bearing to run in on is 324° guided by the transit marks, the front mark is port post No. 2 and the back mark is the Eastern edge of Lepe House.
 If entering in the dark there is a sector light to guide you into the entrance of the channel.
 To approach from the west, keep well off the mud banks of Warren Flat and Beaulieu Spit and again steer a course towards the special buoy and transit as above.

 The Beaulieu Spit dolphin marks the entrance, it is a large port hand tripod.
 Unless you have a very deep draft on neap tides you will generally be able to enter the river at almost any time, with the minimum depth being just over 2 metres*.
 It is recommended to avoid the entrance 2 hours either side of LW Springs to ensure that you have enough water to cross the bar which has a depth of 0.9m depth at Chart Datum.
 If your boat draws 1.5m, (5 feet), you can enter the river 1½ hours after LW Springs.

 The navigation channel at the mouth of the river is defined with red and green piles.
 Those that are lit have a flashing sequence of FL.G.4s.